AutoResearch/autora-template-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 ## Quickstart Guide

-### Create GitHub Repository
+### Link to GitHub Repository

-You should create a GitHub repository from the root folder of this project:
+You should link the root folder of this project to an existing repository on GitHub.

+1. First, initialize your local project folder with `git init`.
-- Create a new repository on GitHub (a sensible name for the repository would be {{ cookiecutter.__project_slug }})
+2. If you don't have a remote repository yet, you should create one on GitHub (a sensible name for the repository would be {{ cookiecutter.__project_slug }}).
+If you already have a remote repository on Github, you can jump to Step 3.
-- Follow the guide under `…or push an existing repository from the command line `
+3. Link the local project folder to the remote repository via `git remote add origin https://github.com/OWNER/REPOSITORY.git`.
+See [this guide](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories) for more instructions.
+4. To ensure that the remote repository has been added correctly, you can run `git remote -v `from within the project folder.

 ### Virtual Environment
 Install this in an environment using your chosen package manager.
 In this example we are using virtualenv